Trek Canada and be safe

 - Carry enough food and water for the trip.
 Hiking is strenuous and uses lots of energy.

-- Carry extra food in case you are out longer than planned.
+- Bring extra food in case you are out longer than planned.

 - Carry a good amount of water.
-To relay on natural water sources can be risky.
+To rely on natural water sources can be might be a bad idea.

 - Inform yourself about safe wilderness travel.
-There are many great books available about that subject.
+There are many great books available on that subject.

-- Consequences of falling in the mountains can be serious.
+- The consequences of having an accident in the mountains can easily become serious.

-- Hiking in the backcountry can be dangerous.
-The terrain can be severe and the climate harsh.
+- Hiking in the backcountry can be treacherous because of the rugged terrain and harsh climate.

-- Temperatures can vary from brutal hot to extreme cold.
+- Temperatures can vary from brutally hot to extreme cold.

 - Hypothermia and dehydration are serious.
 Assistance can take a long time to arrive.

 So, if you decide to trek Canada’s wilderness, be prepared!